euwbah/musescore-xen-tuner/README.md

 These shortcuts can all be modified, and more auxiliary operations can be added, with a simple edit made to the main `.qml` plugin file.
 [Read how to configure shortcuts here](#how-to-change-shortcuts).

-#### Entering accidentals directly using fingerings
+#### Entering accidentals using fingerings

-The next best way to enter accidentals is by entering fingerings containing the text-representation of accidentals.
-This feature can be used when [text representations of accidentals](#advanced-declaring-text-representations-of-accidentals) are declared in the tuning config.
+Entering accidentals via fingerings can be done when [text representations of accidentals](#advanced-declaring-text-representations-of-accidentals) are declared in the tuning config.
 The plugin matches strings of text and converts them into accidental symbols (which can either be SMuFL or text-based).
-Refer to the tuning config .txt files to lookup which characters represent which accidental symbols.
+Refer to the `sec()` section of a tuning config .txt file to look up the text representation of accidental symbols.

 > [!NOTE]
 > Use the fingering text `n` to add a natural accidental.